 A Frenectomy is important because it can stop any potential complications and conditions down the road for your child if caught early.
 During a frenectomy, a small cut is made to the small sliver of tissue connecting the tongue and bottom portion of the mouth.
 This helps the tongue have more range of motion and move with less restriction.
 This procedure can be done without the use of anesthesia, and is often better to be done the younger a child is.
 This will help increase recovery time.

 Dr. Jensen’s Solution

-In children and adult, high attachments of tissue can pull on the gums leading to recession and may require surgical gum grafts as being the only option to repair the damage.
-Our doctors evaluate lip ties and tongue ties, tethered oral tissue, for severity and function problems and can revise this tissue quickly in the office without the need for general anesthesia using our lasers.
+In children and adults, high attachments of tissue can pull on the gums, leading to recession and may require surgical gum grafts as being the only option to repair the damage.
+Our doctors evaluate lip ties and tongue ties,as well as tethered oral tissue for severity and function problems, and can revise this tissue quickly in the office without the need for general anesthesia using our lasers.
 Dr. Jensen has been providing this service for infants in the area since 2013.
-She is also currently a member of the International Affiliation of Tongue-tie Professionals.
+Dr. Jensen is also currently a member of the International Affiliation of Tongue-Tie Professionals.

 Give Us a Call Today!

 At Broadway Family Dentistry located in Minot, ND, we are dedicated to helping patients understand their dental health and that it is important to us.
 With state-of-the-art technology and equipment, we provide nothing but the best dental care and service for you and your family.
 Our goal is to help you reach your dental health goals and to reach a healthier and happier you!

 For more information about frenectomy for tongue ties in Minot, Williston, Garrison, New Town, Rugby, Bismark or Devils Lake, ND, give Broadway Family Dentistry a call at 701-839-1299 or fill out a Contact Form here.